DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

-This example demonstrates how to use our [Secured WebAPI](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from a MAUI application using EF Core for data access.
-We will create new endpoints around a `Post` Business object and will use from MAUI application to consume them.
-We will demo how to `Authenticate`,`List Posts`, `Create new Posts` `Display Post Reports`, `Archive a Post`, `Display a Post Author Photo`.
+This example demonstrates how to use our [Web API Service](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) with a mobile .NET MAUI application using EF Core for data access.
+Our .NET MAUI application will use API endpoints for the Post business object to implement the following common scenarios:

+- Authenticate and authorize users from different roles;
+- List existing Post records;
+- Create new Post records;
+- Display a report based on Post records;
+- Archive a Post record;
+- Display a photo of a Post author.

 ## Prerequisites